TheNull/discord.py/README.md

 [![PyPI](https://img.shields.io/pypi/v/discord.py.svg)](https://pypi.python.org/pypi/discord.py/)
 [![PyPI](https://img.shields.io/pypi/pyversions/discord.py.svg)](https://pypi.python.org/pypi/discord.py/)

+### DO NOT USE THIS IN YOUR OWN PROJECT.

+It is customized specfically for my own personal bots and may not function as expected outside of that environment.

 discord.py is an API wrapper for Discord written in Python.

 This was written to allow easier writing of bots or chat logs.
 Make sure to familiarise yourself with the API using the [documentation][doc].